Understanding the risks and potential complications of cervical spinal stenosis fusion

 If you have been diagnosed with cervical spinal stenosis — the narrowing of the spinal canal in the neck — and you are searching for treatment options to reduce your pain, you should know that about 90 percent of patients who have cervical spinal stenosis can manage their symptoms through conservative treatment.

-The other 10 percent (about) of patients with cervical spinal stenosis are recommended to undergo spine surgery to treat their pain and symptoms.
+Even with such a high percentage, many other patients are recommended to undergo spine surgery to treat their pain and symptoms.
 There are many cervical spine surgery options, but the two main categories for surgery are traditional open neck surgery and minimally invasive surgery.